How to Make a Simple Chai Latte (in 5 Minutes)

 The Recipe

 A quick and easy method for making a barista-quality Chai Latte at home.
-Uses organic loose-leaf Masala Chai steeped as a strong concentrate, then topped with steamed oat milk.
-Ready in under 12 minutes.
+Steep organic loose-leaf Masala Chai as a strong concentrate, then top with steamed oat milk.
+Ready in under 7 minutes.
+Steep longer for a bolder cup.

 Yields 1 serving